ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 ## Create ID For Each Object

 First, we need to declare the `MeshHandle` to assign each ID for each object.
-In the game of galaga, we need to assign four parts: player, enemy, player's bullet, and enemy's bullet.
+In the game of Galaga, we need to assign four parts: player, enemy, player's bullet, and enemy's bullet.

-We can set up the ID value like the following.
+We can set up the ID values like the following.
 ```rust
 const PLAYER_HANDLE : MeshHandle = MeshHandle::new(pkg_namespace!("Player"));
 const ENEMY_HANDLE : MeshHandle = MeshHandle::new(pkg_namespace!("Enemy"));